umbraco/UmbracoDocs/13/umbraco-cms/extending/health-check/guides/excessiveheaders.md

 # Health check: Excessive Headers

-_Checks to see if your site is revealing information in its headers that gives away unnecessary details about the technology used to build and host it._
+_Checks to see if your site reveals information in its headers that gives away unnecessary details about the technology used to build and host it._

 ## How to fix this health check